top of page

 Student Veterinary Nurse

-Leah is currently in her first year training as a veterinary nurse and has hit the ground running!
+Leah is currently in her second year training as a veterinary nurse and has hit the ground running!
 She is a caring and bubbly individual and a pleasure to be around.
 Leah keeps things moving around the clinic; cleaning and packaging surgical kits, holding animals for blood samples, processing blood samples, answering the phones, the list goes on.
 She has aspirations of becoming a veterinary nurse - something that we are sure she will achieve in the not too distant future!

 Registered Veterinary Nurse